RyanSalomon/RyanSalomon/README.md

 <a href="https://linkedin.com/in/ryan-salomon22/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-As a junior cybersecurity analyst, I focus on protecting digital assets by identifying and mitigating threats using foundational security techniques and tools.
+As a Junior Cybersecurity Analyst, I focus on protecting digital assets by identifying and mitigating threats using foundational security techniques and tools.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity and specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or similar.
+My journey in computer science has ignited a strong passion for cybersecurity, driving me to pursue a career as a Tier 1 Analyst or a similar role within a Security Operations Center (SOC).
 ## Skills

 | Skill                                         | Associated Project         |